Marty56/ioBroker.telegram/README.md

 You should set password for communication in configuration dialog.
 After this start the adapter.

+In the Telegram App you click on the Link provided by @BotFather to create your chat bot in the telegram phone App.
+The Link is in the text above after "you find it at "telegram/me<your username>".

 To start a conversation with your bot you need to authenticate user with `/password phrase`, where **`phrase`** is your configured password.
 So open a new conversation with your generated Bot in Telegram and then you need to enter the passwort as first command.

 **Note:** you can use short form `/p phrase`.